mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 Before a deceased man may be sealed to a deceased woman to whom he was married in life, the woman’s widower (if there is one) must give written consent.

 *Deceased Couples Who Were Divorced.* Deceased couples who were divorced may be sealed by proxy so their children can be sealed to them.
-See [28.3.5](/study/manual/general-handbook/28?lang=eng&id=title_number12-p99#title_number12) if either the husband or wife had Church membership withdrawn or had resigned membership and had not been rebaptized at the time of death.
+See [28.3.5](/study/manual/general-handbook/28?lang=eng&id=title_number12-p99#title_number12) if either the husband or wife had Church membership withdrawn or had resigned membership.

 First Presidency approval is required before sealing a deceased couple who obtained a cancellation of their sealing in life.

-38.4.1.8
+38.4.1.9

 #### Effects of Divorce

-If a couple was sealed and later divorced, the blessings of that sealing remain in effect for individuals who are worthy unless the sealing is canceled (see [38.4.1.4](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number76-p241#title_number76) and [38.4.1.9](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number287-p2928#title_number287)).
-A member who remains faithful to temple covenants will receive every blessing promised in the temple, even if the person’s spouse has broken the covenants or withdrawn from the marriage.
+If a couple was sealed and later divorced, the blessings of that sealing remain in effect for individuals who are worthy (see [38.4.1.5](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number76-p241#title_number76) and [38.4.1.10](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number287-p2928#title_number287)).
+A member who remains faithful to temple covenants will receive the personal blessings promised in the temple, even if the person’s spouse has broken the covenants or withdrawn from the marriage.
+God promises His faithful sons and daughters peace and strength in this life and eternal life in the world to come.

 See [38.4.2.1](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number82-p251#title_number82) for information about children who are born after a divorce.

-38.4.1.9
+38.4.1.10

 #### Effects of Sealing Cancellation

+While a sealing remains in place, a member who is faithful to temple covenants will receive the personal blessings promised in the temple.
+This is true even if the person’s spouse has broken the covenants or withdrawn from the marriage.
+Moreover, God will not require anyone to remain in a sealed relationship throughout eternity against his or her will.
+Heavenly Father will ensure that each person receives every blessing that his or her desires and choices allow.

-Once a sealing cancellation has been approved by the First Presidency, the blessings related to that sealing are no longer in force.
+Once a sealing cancellation has been granted by the First Presidency, the blessings related to that sealing are no longer in force.

+Any children born to a woman after her sealing to a former husband has been canceled are not born in the covenant unless the mother was sealed to another man before the child’s birth.

 Priesthood leaders counsel with members seeking a cancellation of a sealing to help them understand these principles.
-Leaders should honor members’ agency in these decisions.
+Local leaders honor members’ agency in these decisions.

-Any children born to a woman after her sealing to a former husband has been canceled are not born in the covenant unless she has been sealed to another man.

-38.4.1.10
+38.4.1.11

 #### Effects of Resignation or Withdrawal of Church Membership